 Given the number of companies that will soon be on the market, business owners need to focus on improving profits along with building a management team that will stay when the business sells.
 The owners need to grow top line revenues in order to make their companies more attractive and to maximize the proceeds they receive at the time of their exit.

 Exit planning delivers tangible results for savvy business owners.
 It is typical for companies that have invested the time and effort to prepare themselves for sale to experience a substantial return on their investment.
 These companies sell for a significant premium over companies that come to the market unprepared.
 In addition, business owners are often able to reduce or in some cases eliminate the capital gains taxes.
 This often dramatically increases the after-tax net proceeds.

 Perhaps the most important benefit of Exit Planning is the peace of mind that comes when a business owner knows that he or she is being proactive and taking charge of the future.
 This way the owner can take care of family and business because of wise stewardship.
 Deciding how and when to exit a privately owned business is perhaps the single most important financial and personal decision in a business owner’s life.

 Why Should Owners Begin Planning Now?

 It takes approximately 2 years of focused activity to get your business ready to sell at a reasonable price.
-We are currently experiencing the lowest capital gains tax rates in the last 60 years.
-These rates will increase from 15 to 20 percent at the end of 2010, and no one would be surprised if our government increased capital gains again in the near future.
+We are currently experiencing the some of the lowest capital gains tax rates in the last 60 years.
+No one would be surprised if our government increased capital gains again in the near future.